kizniche/Mycodo/README.md

 sudo /bin/bash ./setup.sh
 ```

 Make sure the setup.sh script finishes without errors.
-A log of the setup.sh script output will be created at ~/Mycodo/install/setup.log.
+A log of the setup.sh script output will be created at ```~/Mycodo/install/setup.log```.

-If the install is successful, the web user interface should be accessible with your PI's IP address https://IPaddress/.
+If the install is successful, the web user interface should be accessible by navigating a web browser to ```https://0.0.0.0/```, replacing ```0.0.0.0``` with your Raspberry Pi's IP address.
 The first time you visit this page, you will be prompted to create an admin user.
-After creating an admin user, you should be redirected to the login page to use the credentials just created to log in.
+After creating an admin user, you should be redirected to the login page.
 Once logged in, make sure the host name and version number at the top left is green, indicating the daemon is running.
 Red indicates the daemon is inactive or unresponsive.
-Ensure any java-blocking plugins are disabled for all the web UI features to work.
+Ensure any java-blocking plugins are disabled for all the web UI features to function properly.

 ### Install Notes